 Don’t forget to pack a water bottle for each traveler.
 When you’re thirsty, you tend to think you’re hungry as well.
 A filtered water bottle will also help you avoid problems from unknown or different water sources along the way.

 2. Pack dinner from home for the first night out

 When our kids were young, even if we weren’t camping, I’d look for make-ahead meals to bring for dinner the first night of our trip.
 The night before we left, I’d bake a pan of chicken thighs and legs, then refrigerate them overnight.
 In the morning, I’d pack the chicken in a cooler loaded with homemade ice cubes just before we hit the road.
 Dinner our first night out always consisted of cold baked chicken with cole slaw and potato salad I purchased at the deli at home.

 If you can bring a homemade dinner to eat at your campsite, cabin, or motel room, that’s one meal for which you don’t have to pay restaurant prices.
 Just make sure you bring plates and utensils if you’re not serving finger food.
-You can find plenty of make-ahead road trip meal ideas online.
+Here are some of our favorite recipes for make-ahead road trip meal ideas.

 If you’re literally on the road, rest areas offer picnic tables as well as facilities.
 Pack a plastic tablecloth so you’re guaranteed a clean surface to eat on, some disposable dishes (or “rough it” and use a paper towel as your plate) and utensils if needed.
 We find peanut butter and jelly sandwiches a cheap and easy “fill-er-up” when we’re in transit.